rerdavies/pipedal/docs/UsingLv2Plugins.md

 By default, PiPedal comes with a basic set of plugins from the ToobAmp plugin collection.
 You will probably want to install more.

-Here is a brief list of particularly recommended plugin collections.
+Here is a brief list of particularly recommended plugin collections.dhcp

 | Collection                      | To Install                            | Description      |
 |---------------------------------|---------------------------------------|------------------|